billygartrell/personal-site/_posts/2021-06-20-welcome-to-jekyll.markdown

 But, I do love the idea of owning my own little piece of the internet that is full of my thoughts and things that I love-- an archive of who I am over time.

 Today has been a lot of exploring what Jekyll offers and learning how to edit the pages.
-I've never used a static blog generator like this before, so it's taking some time to understand, but I'm pleased that it's up and running.ç
+I've never used a static blog generator like this before, so it's taking some time to understand, but I'm pleased that it's up and running.